trayio/zendesk-app/README.md

 npm run build
 ```

-This will generate a .zip file in the tmp/ directory.
-You can now upload this to the zendesk marketplace.
+This will generate a .zip file in the app/tmp/ directory.
+You can now upload this to the [zendesk marketplace](https://apps.zendesk.com/apps).
+The credentials are in the 1password vault under `Zendesk App Management`.